 Lyon Gardiner Tyler Jr. and Harrison Ruffin Tyler, are alive today, 227 years (and counting) after their grandfather, John Tyler, was born in 1790.
 Both are the sons of Lyon Gardiner Tyler Sr. who was born when John Tyler was 63 years old.
 Harrison Tyler was born in 1928 when his father, Lyon Tyler Sr., was 75 years old.

 John Tyler was 22 years old in 1812.
 And he was in the Army.
 And he fought in the War of 1812.
 If only he had also fought at the Battle of Tippecanoe in 1811 this trivia snippet would have been just that extra bit better.

 My iTunes music list reads, “Beethoven: Symphony #3 in F flat, Op 36.”
 Which confused me.
 Here’s why.
 The pic above shows a bit of a musical keyboard.
 The keys are labeled with the notes of C major.
-The black keys are sharps or flats, depending.
-Sharps are a half step above, flats are a half step below.
+The black keys are sharps (half step above) or flats (half step below).
 Now then, as you can see there is no black key between E and F. So, what and where the heck is F flat?

 The F-flat major scale has 1 double-flat, 6 flats.